gferreira/fb-variable-spacing/docs/_reference/spacing-states-tool.md

 : Delete the selected spacing state from the lib.

 export
+: Export spacing states as an external JSON file.

+import
+: Import spacing states from an external JSON file.

+generate
-: Save the selected spacing state as a separate UFO source.
+: Generate the selected spacing state as a separate UFO source.

+preview
+: Show edges of selected spacing state in the Glyph Window.
 </div>
 </div>